eclipse-archived/ceylon-lang.org/documentation/1.0/reference/annotation/markdown.md

 ### Wiki-style links

-**Note: Some of aspects of Wiki-style links may be revised before 1.0**

 As an extension to the basic Markdown syntax, `ceylon doc` supports "Wiki-style" links for linking to the documentation of other declarations.
 These links are enclosed within double square brackets,